James Roday Rodriguez: 1999–2005: Big screen and television beginnings

-Psych franchise
+2006–present: Psych franchise

-His big break came on July 7, 2006, with the series premiere of USA Network's original series Psych.
+Rodriguez's big break came on July 7, 2006, with the series premiere of USA Network's original series Psych.
 Airing following the season premiere of USA's other comedic success, Monk, it was the highest-rated scripted basic cable TV show premiere of 2006.
 Psych ran for eight seasons until 2014.

-In 2017, Rodriguez returned to his most famous role as he starred in and executive produced Psych: The Movie, which he also co-wrote with Psychs series creator Steve Franks.
+In 2017, Rodriguez returned to his most famous role in Psych: The Movie, which he also executive produced and co-wrote with Psychs series creator Steve Franks.
 It aired on USA Network in December 2017.

-A sequel, Psych 2: Lassie Come Home was officially announced on February 14, 2019.
-It was filmed in Vancouver in March and April of that year and debuted July 15, 2020 on NBCUniversal's streaming service Peacock.
-Lassie Come Home was the first project that featured his full legal name, James Roday Rodriguez.
-He once again served as co-writer and executive producer.
+A sequel, Psych 2: Lassie Come Home, debuted July 15, 2020, on NBCUniversal's streaming service Peacock.
+It was the first project crediting him as James Roday Rodriguez.
+Psych 3: This Is Gus was released on Peacock on November 18, 2021.
+On both projects, he once again served as co-writer and executive producer.

-Psych 3: This Is Gus was filmed in June 2021 and released on Peacock on November 18, 2021.
-As of May 2023, a fourth Psych movie is rumored to be in the making.
+As of May 2023, the script for a fourth Psych movie is done but has not been greenlit yet.

-Post Psych
+Post-Psych

 After Psych the series ended, Rodriguez starred in various pilots and independent films, most notably Pushing Dead by independent filmmaker Tom E. Brown, which accumulated a number of awards at film festivals in the US and elsewhere.

+In 2018, Rodriguez returned to network television, starring as Gary Mendez on ABC's dramedy A Million Little Things, which ran for 5 seasons.
+He co-wrote the series' final episode, "One Big Thing", with series creator DJ Nash.

+Rodriguez branched out into voice acting in the 2021 animated feature Night of the Animated Dead, an adaptation of George A. Romero's Night of the Living Dead.

+Focus on directing and writing

-At the same time, Rodriguez began focusing on his work behind the camera as a director, writer and producer.
-He has since directed episodes for Battle Creek, Rush Hour, Rosewood, Blood Drive and The Resident and developed, wrote, and directed the pilots Shoot the Moon for USA and Quest for Truth for E!.
+Since Psych, Rodriguez has spent more time behind the camera as a director, writer and producer.
+He directed episodes for Battle Creek, Rush Hour, Rosewood, Blood Drive, The Resident, The Crossover and High Potential.
+He also developed, wrote, and directed the pilots Shoot the Moon for USA and Quest for Truth for E!.

-Rodriguez directed his first feature film, Gravy, in 2015, co-written by him and Todd Harthan.
+Rodriguez released his first feature directorial debut, Gravy, in 2015, co-written by him and Todd Harthan.
 He co-wrote (once again with Todd Harthan) and directed his second film Treehouse as part of Hulu's monthly horror movie anthology Into the Dark, which aired in March 2019.

-Rodriguez returned to theater in December 2016, when he starred in the New York production of White Rabbit Red Rabbit by Iranian playwright Nassim Soleimanpour.

-Rodriguez branched out into voice acting in the 2021 animated feature Night of the Animated Dead, an adaptation of George A. Romero's Night of the Living Dead.
-In 2022, Rodriguez directed two episodes of the LeBron James-produced series The Crossover for Disney+, which premiered on April 5, 2023.

-In 2023, Rodriguez produced the world premiere of Laurence Davis's play Masters of Puppets for the Legacy Theatre in Branford, Connecticut.
-The play starred Amanda Detmer, Kurt Fuller, Dana Ashbrook, and The Residents Michael Hogan.
-He also became a member of the theater's board of trustees.

-More recently, Rodriguez starred as Gary Mendez on ABC's dramedy A Million Little Things.
-He co-wrote the series' final episode, "One Big Thing", with series creator DJ Nash.
+In 2025, Rodriguez published his first short story titled "The Long Straw" in the fantasy and horror anthology magazine Weird Tales, issue #371.

+Recently, Rodriguez directed and co-wrote Rule of Three with Harthan—the first movie in a planned trilogy, based on a novel The Rule of Three by Sam Ripley.
+Filming started in January 2026, with an as-of-yet unknown release date.